 While the rare individual may delight in cleaning his or her home, most of us regard it as a definite chore.
 But regardless of where you fall on the loving/hating-to-clean spectrum, when you do clean—clean green!
 By using products that don't contain ingredients that are harmful to you or the environment, the cleaning may be a headache, but the products won't give you an actual headache…

 Even if you don't consider yourself an environmentalist, there are plenty of reasons to clean in an eco-friendly way:

 It's better for you.
 Traditional cleaners contain chemicals that are associated with a range of long- and short-term health problems, including headaches, dizziness, difficulty breathing, and cancer.
-For more on how chemical pollutants commonly found in cleaning products are 2-to-5 times higher in homes than in outdoor air, see Volatile Organic Compounds' Impact on Indoor Air Quality by the U.S. Environmental Protection Agency (EPA).
+For more on how chemical pollutants commonly found in cleaning products are 2-to-5 times higher in homes than in outdoor air, see Indoor Air Quality on the Massachusetts Environmental Public Health Tracking website.
 And if you are curious about the contents of your cleaning products, Consumer Reports' Safer Cleaning Supplies page has the dirt on common cleaning chemicals.

 DID YOU KNOW? - Naptha, an ingredient in furniture and floor polishes and found in some glass cleaners, can cause headaches, nausea, and central-nervous-system symptoms with overexposure.